 The recipe also calls for rose geranium flowers as part of the decoration but you can replace them with any edible flowers.
 Alternatively, you can just leave them out, as long as you don’t mind the cake looking slightly less fancy.

-The finished cake will look as impressive as it is delicious, and will be sure to impress your guests if you’re throwing a party.
+The finished cake is one of the most fresh and delicious foods to have at an afternoon tea party, and will be sure to impress your afternoon tea guests if you’re throwing a party.

 2. Sangria Cake